haskus/haskus-manual/source/system/programming/graphics/tutorial/human_vision.rst

 Summary
 -------

-Rendering an image on a screen consists in indicating the 3 color components (red, green, blue) of each pixel.
-Pixels are samples of the image we would like to render if we had an infinite resolution, not "small squares".
+Rendering an image on a screen consists in indicating the color of each pixel.
+Pixels are samples of the image we would like to render on the screen if we had an infinite resolution, not "small squares".

 To simulate a continuous movement on the screen, we have have to render many different images per seconds.